htmfilho/klakes/README.md

 ### Navigating in The Knowledge Lakes

 The knowledge model represents knowledge in several abstraction levels.
 The first level contains interconected lakes, giving an overview of all knowledge areas of the organization.
-This level is the first to be shown on the application and from where all navigation starts.
+This level is the first to be shown to the user and from where all navigation starts.

 ![Lakes](lakes.png)

-When clicking on a lake, the user navigates to a second level where the lake is described and possibly decomposed into concepts.
-Lakes and concepts are conceptually the same, but we like to call the concepts in the first level as "lakes".
+When clicking on a lake, the user navigates to a second level where the lake is described with concepts.
+Lakes and concepts are conceptually the same, but we like to call "lakes" the top-level concepts.
+In this particular case, we clicked on the **Info.
+Technology** lake and got the concepts below.

 ![concepts](it-concepts.png)

+The concept is also clicable and can be described with other concepts.
+Notice that concepts describe other concepts with any form of network representation.
+They can be flows, cycles, trees and even complex graphs.

 ### Tagging Content on the Wiki